 Furthermore, finding accommodation in Chios can be simple, especially if you book ahead of time.
 There are hotels, rooms and studios to suit all tastes and budgets.

 Important phone numbers for your stay in Chios

-Some useful contacts for your trip in Chios are:
+Some useful phone numbers for your trip to Chios are:

 - Port Authority of Chios: +302271044433

 - Chios General Hospital “Skylitsio”: +302271350100

 - Chios Airport “Omiros”: +302271081400

 - Chios Municipality: +302271350860